rpshukla/clang/README.md

 <!-- Who, Where, When -->
 This was developed as part of [SMR](https://sarahnadi.org/smr/) in collaboration with [IBM](https://www-01.ibm.com/ibm/cas/canada/).

-Team: Jacob Reckhard and Sarah Nadi<br>
+Team: Jacob Reckhard, Ryan Shukla, and Sarah Nadi<br>
-Emails: reckhard@ualberta.ca, nadi@ualberta.ca
+Emails: reckhard@ualberta.ca, rpshukla@ualberta.ca, nadi@ualberta.ca

 <!-- What -->
 ## What it is